dieghernan/rstudiothemes/index.md

 ## Contributing

-Contributions are welcome!
-To contribute to this project:
+Contributions are welcome.
+To contribute:

 1. Open an issue to discuss your ideas or proposed changes.
 2. Fork the repository and create a feature branch.